looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/Metal/Documentation/Deferred Lighting.md

 >
 > - Raster order group 0.
 AAPLLightingROG is used for the render target that contains the results of the lighting calculations.
 >
 > - Raster order group 1.
-AAPLGBufferROG is used for the G-buffer data in the lighting function.
+DeferredLightingBufferROG is used for the G-buffer data in the lighting function.
 >
 > These raster order groups allow the GPU to read the G-buffer in a fragment shader and execute the lighting calculations, before the lighting calculations from a previous instance of a fragment shader have finished writing their output data.